SURGroup/UQpy/docs/source/distributions/joint_from_independent.rst

 parameter of the joint is assigned a unique string identifier as :code:`key_index` - where :code:`key` is the parameter name and
 :code:`index` the index of the marginal (e.g., location parameter of the 2nd marginal is identified as :code:`loc_1`).

+The :class:`.JointIndependent` class is imported using the following command:

+>>> from UQpy.distributions.collection.JointIndependent import JointIndependent

 .. autoclass:: UQpy.distributions.collection.JointIndependent
     :members: